GitMje/gitmje.github.io/_posts/2020-07-19-terraform-ado.md

 There is a [new ADO Terraform provider](https://adinermie.com/deploying-azure-devops-ado-using-terraform/) that is very handy.

-One of the less obvious tricks for building Terraform pipelines is the question "how does the `terraform plan` command fits into the whole pipeline?!?".
-If done correct, it creates a nice mechanism for seperation of concerns.
-Create a distinct "Plan Step" and giving the permissions to Operations teams (SRE/Support) be able to inspect the plan before the `terraform apply` command occurs, is super powerful.
+One of the less obvious tricks for building Terraform pipelines is the question "how does the `terraform plan` command fit into the whole pipeline?!?".
+If done correctly, it creates a nice mechanism for seperation of concerns.
+Create a distinct "Plan Step" and give the permissions to Operations teams (SRE/Support) be able to inspect and approve the plan before the `terraform apply` command occurs.
+It is super powerful.

 See
 [Terraform plan in section 8.3.4.](https://medium.com/@gmusumeci/deploying-terraform-infrastructure-using-azure-devops-pipelines-step-by-step-d58b68fc666d) for how to do this.